JetBrains/intellij-sdk-docs/CONTRIBUTING.md

 title: Contributing
 ---

 Thanks for contributing!
-Here are few useful things to know before submitting your Pull Request.
+Here are a few useful things to know before submitting your Pull Request.

 * Licensing - see [LICENSE.txt](LICENSE.txt)
 * [Contributing to the IntelliJ Platform](#contributing-to-the-intellij-platform)